Compiled by the Road Trip Alberta team

 - Waterton Lakes National Park: Booking starts on Thursday, March 30, 2023, at 8 am MT.
 There are three campsites, but the Crandell Mountain Campground is still closed due to damage from the 2017 Kenow Fire.
-That leaves Belly River and the Townsite Campground, the latter has 135 serviced sites along with a number of unserviced spot for tents.
+That leaves Belly River and the Townsite Campground, the latter has 135 serviced sites along with a number of unserviced spots for tents.
 Belly River is primitive camping only.
-Nightly fees range from $16 to $41, plus the standard Parks Canada fee.
+Nightly fees range from $16.75 to $40.75, plus the standard Parks Canada fee.
 Check out our guide to camping in Waterton and book your reservations using the links within.

 - Elk Island National Park: Booking starts on Thursday, March 30, 2023, at 8 am MT.
 This park is a popular place for Edmontonians to go for a day trip – it’s only 50kms to the east – but smart people spend the night!
 There are several camping options for all levels of camper, including oTENTiks and equipped camping sites fitted with a tent, sleeping pad, and more.
-Nightly fees range from $16 to $27 for an equipped site, and oTENTiks are $128.
-Fire permits are $9.25, and the standard Parks Canada fee also applies.
+Nightly fees range from $16.75 to $27.25 for an equipped site, and oTENTiks are $128.
+Fire permits are $9, and the standard Parks Canada fee also applies.
 Click here to reserve your spot.

 - Wood Buffalo National Park: Booking starts on Thursday, March 30, 2023, at 8 am MT.
 This is the largest national park in Canada but with limited road access to it.
 The only option for regulated camping is the Pine Lake Campground, located 60km south of Fort Smith, NWT, and the group site called Kettle Point Group Camp.
 Cabin rentals are also available ($106.50 a night).
 Standard Parks Canada entry fees also apply.

 The national parks in Alberta encompass a lot of area, and campers aren’t restricted to the drive-in sites noted above.
 You can literally walk as far as your legs will take you and find some great spots to stay in the vast wilderness.
 And if you aren’t a fan of sleeping in a tent, there are even some lodges that can be booked.